 Help us raise awareness of the struggles involved in grief and the treatment proven effective at the University of North Texas.

-Through strategic outreach and audience engagement, LIVING WITH GHOSTS will reach a global audience offering communities the opportunity to better understand the nature of grief and how to treat it.
+Through strategic outreach and audience engagement, LIFE WITH GHOSTS will reach a global audience offering communities the opportunity to better understand the nature of grief and how to treat it.

 Our team includes award-winning filmmakers Stephen Berkley and Christopher Seward.
 Stephen won Best Writer and Best Feature Documentary at the Mindfield and Couch Film Festivals, while Christopher is best known as the head writer/editor of the highly-acclaimed films Fahrenheit 911 and Sicko, two of the highest grossing documentaries of all time.

 CONTACT: Jennifer Lewis

 Science is studying ghosts?
 Really?

 In this eleven-time award-winning documentary, a widow suffering prolonged grief takes part in a research study testing a treatment that aims to reconnect bereaved survivors with their departed loved ones.